7 Tools Your Students Need in Their Music Fundamentals Toolbox

 - Triad transformation (e.g. to change a major triad into an augmented triad, raise the 5th by a half step)

 - Dynamic markings and symbols (forte, piano, pianissimo, crescendo, etc.)

 - Tempo terms (presto, largo, allegro, andante, accelerando, ritard, etc.)

 - Articulation markings and symbols (staccato, tenuto, accent, etc.)

 - Musical form terms and symbols (coda, dal segno al fine, repeat, etc.)

 The above list might also serve as a handy checklist for students planning on pursuing music as a career path so they can track their own music literacy readiness.

 What's in your music fundamentals toolbox?
 How do you ensure your students are prepared for freshman-level music courses?
 Let us know in the comments below!

-Katie O'Connor-Ballantyne is Associate Editor of Classroom & Choral Publications at Alfred Music.
-She is the author of multiple books and choral works.
+Katie O'Connor-Ballantyne is the author of multiple books and choral works.
 During her career Katie has taught at every age and stage, from elementary to adult.
 Katie is an active conductor, adjudicator, and clinician at music conferences and festivals.View Author Page

 Want More?
 Don't miss a beat!